Clarifai/docs/docs/sdk/create-apps.md

 ## Delete App

-In the Clarifai Python SDK, the "Delete App" functionality empowers users to seamlessly remove an app from their account by specifying the unique App ID.
+In the Clarifai SDKs, the "Delete App" functionality empowers users to seamlessly remove an app from their account by specifying the unique App ID.
 This API-driven approach simplifies the app management process, allowing for efficient deletion of redundant or unused applications.

 :::caution